-Let's say that we are Sun Microsystems and we want to create a Windows Installer package for the well-known SwingSet2 Demo.
+Let's say that we want to create a Windows Installer package for the included Java Product example.
 This tutorial will present in detail how to achieve this goal.
 In order to replicate it on your own machine, you need to have a Sun JDK installed (the latest version is recommended).

 - 1. Create project